YowSiaoKang/tp/docs/UserGuide.md

 ### Removing availabilities : `removeavail`

-Removes availabilities from the address book.
+Removes available dates from a volunteer.

 Format: `removeavail INDEX a/AVAILABILITY`

-- Removes from person at the specified `INDEX`.
+- Removes availabilities from person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-- Availability must be in the format of DD/MM/YYYY eg: 28/03/2024
+- Availability must be in the format of DD/MM/YYYY e.g. `28/03/2024`.
 - Availability must be present at the index in order to remove.

 Examples: